muzixiaoyang/MZ-AMS-LITE-split-multi-color-3Dprint/README.md

 * On December 10, 2023, the controlled side PCB of the second version of AMS-LITE was completed (the test passed)
 * On December 14, 2023, the development of the 4-channel AMS-LITE core module was completed, which can support 4+4+4 expansion
-* On December 28, 2023, the software logic was optimized 2024-01-10, AMS-LITE controlled and master PCB were updated
+* On December 28, 2023, the software logic was optimized
+* On January 10, 2024, the AMS-LITE control and master PCB were updated
 ## Showroom
 ## Videos
 ## Details